flickchicks/flick-backend/README.md

 You will also need the private key files `apple_private.p8` (verify Apple Access Tokens during authentication) and `aps.pem` (connect with APNS to send push notifications to iOS devices) which we've pinned in the backend Slack channel.
 Put these in `flick-backend/src/flick` so that the settings can be properly configured.

+You may be wondering about how the development environment differs from the production environment and if we use a separate `.env` file.
+For now, we only have one `.env`, but simply changing `DEBUG` and `SQLITE3` is enough to determine which environment you will be using.
+As a summary,

+-   Local development with a local Sqlite3 database: `DEBUG=True` and `SQLITE3=True`
+-   Local development with a local PostgreSQL database: `DEBUG=True` and `SQLITE3=False`
+-   Production with a remote AWS RDS PostgreSQL database: `DEBUG=False`

+As long as `DEBUG=False`, `flick/settings/init.py` will redirect `flick.settings` to `production.py` instead of `local.py`.
+Because `production.py` does not read in `SQLITE3`, it will only run with the remote PostgreSQL database.

 ## Run

 Because this is a Django, Redis, Celery, PostgreSQL application, the backend is containerized and orchestrated with [Docker](https://www.docker.com/get-started) and Docker Swarm.
 Before we start, download [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Once you've installed Docker, check that it is running by seeing if there is a whale at the top menu toolbar with `Docker Desktop is running`.

-Depending on if you are running in development mode or production mode, update `.env` with `DEBUG=1` for the former and `DEBUG=0` for the latter.
-Note that production mode will include things like checking against Facebook tokens, which will make it difficult to use in development.
+Depending on if you are running in development mode or production mode, update `.env` as explained above.

 You may encounter an error with a celery worker exiting out with 137 error code.
-This simply means that there is a memory cap on the Docker settings on your computer, and you can increase the allowed memory allocation to containers in `Docker > Preferences > Advanced > Memory`.
+This just means that there is a memory cap on the Docker settings on your computer, and you can increase the allowed memory allocation to containers in `Docker > Preferences > Advanced > Memory`.
 You may also need to increase the Swap size.

 You may also encounter migrations issues (likely once you make the transition from `db.sqlite3` to PostgreSQL), and you can run the following two commands to clear migrations in `flick-backend/src/flick`: